PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

   state preparation, decoding, or repeat-until-success injection where the condition is produced by the body.

 Every loop has explicit loop-carried arguments and yields.
-A linear QEC block enters one iteration exactly once, is consumed and replaced inside the body, and the replacement becomes either the next iteration's argument or the loop's result.
+A single-use QEC block enters one iteration exactly once, is consumed and replaced inside the body, and the replacement becomes either the next iteration's argument or the loop's result.
 The verifier requires compatible carried types at the back edge and at loop exit; it rejects implicit capture, dropping, duplicating, or returning an iteration-local QEC value.
-Copyable classical constants may be explicit invariant arguments.
+Reusable classical constants may be explicit invariant arguments.

 Conceptually: